A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 Through the Trans-Tasman single economic market agenda, the Australian and New Zealand governments announced a common approach to eInvoicing.
 With this common approach, the Australia and New Zealand Peppol Authorities have an aligned accreditation process that supports mutual accreditation of Peppol service providers between the two countries.

-Once you are accredited in Australia, you can request mutual accreditation with New Zealand by directly contacting the New Zealand Peppol Authority at einvoicing@mbie.govt.nz.
+Once you are accredited in Australia, you can request mutual accreditation with New Zealand by directly contacting the New Zealand Peppol Authority at support@nzpeppol.govt.nz.

 ## Accreditation annual review